Skip to main content

 Ad19a/64 vector for vaccination

-Our proprietary Ad19a/64 vector (Subtype D) can be used to overcome the low transduction efficiency of commonly used Ad serotypes and help overcome the challenge of pre-existing immunity.
+Our proprietary Ad19a/64 vector (Subtype D) can be used to overcome the low transduction efficiency of commonly used adenovirus (Ad) serotypes and help overcome the challenge of pre-existing immunity against commonly used adenovirus serotypes.
 It is an attractive alternative for the most commonly used human adenovirus type 5 (Ad5) for specific types of applications.

-Ad19a/64 is the first accessible subtype D adenovirus vector.
-This vector provides superior transduction of human cells (e.g., dendritic cells, cardiomyocytes, fibroblasts, PBMCs, myoblasts, and myotubes) when compared to Ad5.
+This adenoviral vaccine vector demonstrates a higher transduction efficiency in various human cells (e.g., dendritic cells, cardiomyocytes, fibroblasts, PBMCs, myoblasts, and myotubes) compared to Ad5, as supported by preclinical data.
 It also possesses CAR-independent binding properties, targeting sialic acid-dependent receptors.
-In preclinical vaccine studies, the vector induced superior levels of CD4 and CD8 immune responses in non-human primates.
+Preclinical research vaccine studies in non-human primates, indicate that the vector may potentially enhance CD4 and CD8 immune responses.

 Transduction of myoblasts with Ad5-EGFP (Ad5) and Ad19a/64-EGFP (Ad19a)